Key Takeaways

 If you receive an error code on the display of your remote, consult your AC’s owner’s manual.
 It would have a listing of all the error codes you may encounter along with troubleshooting instructions.
 The AC manufacturers website or support helpline may be of assistance in case the manual has been misplaced.

-If you need to replace a lost or unfixable AC remote control you easily have a few options to control your air conditioner without any problems.
-As a first step you can contact your air conditioner manufacturer for a replacement.
+If you need to replace a lost or unfixable AC remote control, you have a few options to control your air conditioner without any problems.
+As a first step, contact your air conditioner manufacturer to arrange a replacement.

 An easier option would be to make a small investment in a smart air conditioner control.
-You simply need to provide Wi-Fi access to the smart controller, input your AC’s model number and the device will automatically make itself compatible.
+You just need to provide Wi-Fi access to the smart controller, enter your AC model number, and the device will automatically become compatible.
 Moreover, it will make your air conditioner smart!

 Smart controllers let you control your AC from anywhere in the world and provide additional features such as geofencing, scheduling, temperature, and humidity triggers, energy-saving options, and more.
 They are sure to be a welcome addition to your home comfort needs.